weiwenwu12/starter-hugo-research-group/content/authors/龙逸飞/_index.md

 #  - Visitors
 ---

-Zirong Li is a graduate student of MICIS group at the Sun-Yat-Sen University.
-His research interests include artificial intelligence, CT image reconstruction and image processing.
+Yifei Long is a graduate student of MICIS group at the Sun-Yat-Sen University.
+His research interests include artificial intelligence, biomedical image denoising and image processing.